in-der-kothe/exactly-once-semantics/README.md

 ## Prerequisites

 * You need to have Java 21 installed.
 Consider using https://sdkman.io/ to install it.
+  * sdk install java 21.0.7-tem # as an example
 * You should be able to access the internet to retrieve dependencies
 * You should have https://www.python.org/ installed.
 Any version from the 3 series should be enough.
 * You should have https://pypi.org/project/pip/ installed.
 Check it with: `python3 -m pip`